SoftCreatRMedia/wsc-dockerized/README.md

 Since this project is primarily aimed at developers, you probably want to set up the software in developer mode.
 In this case, call the `install.php` file with the parameter `dev=1`, for example `http://localhost/install.php?dev=1`.

-During the installation, you'll be asked for database information.
+During the installation, you might be asked for database information.
 It's important to know, that the database server is not reachable via `localhost`, or `127.0.0.1`, but `mysql`.
 It's also worth noting, that MySQL will be installed with a pre-created database, and pre-defined login information, if you didn't configure it during the container setup:

 - Database name: `woltlab_suite`
 - Database user: `woltlab_suite`